ImplFerris/ImplRust/src/pages/rust-tutorial.md

 ## Rust Language Cheat Sheet

   - **[Rust Language Cheat Sheet](https://cheats.rs/)**: A single-page Rust resource for people who like high information density
+  - **[SpeedSheet for Rust](https://speedsheet.io/s/rust)**: This is an interactive Rust cheat sheet.
+Covers the core Rust programming language.
+Use the search to get instant answers.

 <br>